Diegoocse/CSE15L-Lab-report-4/index.md

 2) Keys pressed: git`<space>`add`<space>`--all`<enter>`. git`<space>`commit`<space>`-m<`space>`”Fixed methods”. git`<space>`push

+3) For the commands:
-3) git add .: Stages all modified files for the commit. git commit -m "Fixed methods": Commits the changes with the specified commit message. git push origin main: Pushes the committed changes to the main branch of your GitHub repository.
+git add : adds all changes to the commit. git commit -m "Fixed methods": Commits the changes with the specified commit message. git push: Pushes the committed changes to my main branch of my GitHub repository.